-Rooney Departs for USA Ahead of MLS Move
+Rooney departs for USA ahead of MLS move

 The former England captain returned to boyhood club Everton from Manchester United in 2017, but a switch to the USA has long been mooted.

-And amid reports that DC will confirm his arrival on Thursday, Rooney posted an update on his Twitter page, a picture on an airplane along with an emoji of the US flag.
+And amid reports that DC will confirm his arrival on Thursday, Rooney posted an update on his Twitter page, a picture on an aeroplane along with an emoji of the US flag.

 Rooney is reportedly set to sign a two-and-a-half year contract worth £10million, making him the best paid player in the franchise's history.